How to Spend 4 Days in Amsterdam: The Best Itinerary

 Volendam has a picture-perfect harbor, delicious seafood, and a bunch of adorable streets to be explored, and it’s a window into Dutch traditions that you don’t always get to see in the bigger cities.

-For a cultural experience, you can also visit Volendam Museum or take a tour of the Cheese Factory.
+For a cultural experience, you can also visit the Volendam Museum or take a tour of the Cheese Factory.

 How to get to Volendam:

-- Bus (30 minutes): Take bus 316 from the bus terminal at Amsterdam Central Station.
+• Bus (30 minutes): Take bus 316 from the bus terminal at Amsterdam Central Station.
 Buses depart every 15 minutes.
-You can take this same bus to Edam which is only 5-minutes from Volendam so you can easily combine them into a day trip!
+You can take this same bus to Edam which is only 5 minutes from Volendam so you can easily combine them into a day trip!

 Marken